 - Specialized Practice

 Specific specializations may be more in-demand than others.
 For example, in a retirement town, a urology practice may be more valuable than a pediatric practice.

-A practice in a bustling urban area may have a higher goodwill value than a similar practice in a sleepy rural town.
+In a bustling urban area, the practice may have a higher goodwill value than a similar practice in a sleepy rural town.

 Potential for Growth